 What can I eat on a Clean Eating Diet?

 A cleaning eating diet focuses on simple, unprocessed ingredients that can be used to create a meal instead of using packaged foods.
-For example, instead of a boxed rice pilaf you would make your own rice pilaf using simple ingredients.
-Instead of eating a chocolate candy bar for a snack you would make a Trail Mix with a dark chocolate bar and other simple whole food ingredients.
+For example, instead of a boxed rice pilaf you would make your own using simple ingredients.
+Instead of eating a chocolate candy bar for a snack, you would make a Trail Mix with a dark chocolate bar and other simple whole food ingredients.
 For breakfast, focus on eating simple, nourishing foods that will sustain you for the day.
-Start out with a Savory Cottage Cheese Breakfast Bowl or a make a batch of Hazelnut Banana Muffins on the weekend to have for a quick breakfast throughout the week.
+Start out with a Savory Cottage Cheese Breakfast Bowl or make a batch of Hazelnut Banana Muffins on the weekend to have for a quick breakfast throughout the week.
 This homemade Cinnamon Spiced Granola is another great meal prep recipe.
 Use it throughout the week on top of a bowl of plain yogurt and fresh fruit for a quick breakfast!
 Dinner can be anything from Grilled Rosemary-Balsamic Steaks and Roasted Vegetables to a Bean and Vegetable Soup and a slice of sourdough bread!

-Meal prep a few homemade salad dressing on the weekend to toss with salad greens, sliced raw veggies, cooked beans, or poached chicken breasts for quick lunches during the week.
+Meal prep a few homemade salad dressings on the weekend to toss with salad greens, sliced raw veggies, cooked beans, or poached chicken breasts for quick lunches during the week.
 Try a simple Balsamic Vinaigrette, or a zesty Citrus-Garlic Dressing, or even a homemade Ranch Dressing!
 Don't for get about healthy snacks and desserts!
 On a Clean Eating Diet, enjoy treats made with nutrient-dense whole food ingredients.
-Natural sweeteners like dates, maple syrup, and coconut sugar contain vitamins and beneficial antioxidants too!
+Natural sweeteners like dates, maple syrup, and coconut sugar contain essential vitamins and beneficial antioxidants too!
 This Applesauce-Olive Oil Spice Cake is a sweet treat made with nutrient-dense ingredients.
 Try this Salted Raw Chocolate Tart for a sweet, chocolatey holiday dessert!
 These Peanut Butter Monster Cookies are made with peanut butter instead of flour and make a great after school snack for your children!

 How do I start a Clean Eating Diet?